 American, hybrid, and some Asian persimmons are astringent until soft-ripe.
 They will make you pucker unless you wait until the fruit is mushy ripe; then the flavor is very sweet.
 Most Asian persimmons—not all—are non-astringent and can be eaten while the fruit is still hard; the fruit will be sweet, but the flavor will improve and sweeten more if they are allowed to soften off the tree.

-Types of Persimmons and Climate Where You Live
+Types of persimmons and

 There are three types of persimmons: Asian, also called Oriental or Japanese, persimmons, American persimmons, and hybrids of Asian and American persimmons.
 Asian persimmons can be grown in mild winter regions, Zones 7 to 10.
 American persimmons can be grown in both cold and mild winter regions, Zones 5 to 9.
 Hybrids can be grown in the same regions as American persimmons.
 Consider winter temperatures where you live when choosing a persimmon for your garden.